bwinter/tha/MEETING.md

     - This is a discussion / dialogue not a test.
 We aren’t here to generate a green score card.
 We are here to identify what we discover to be pain points - with the long term goal of the team overcoming them.
     - “THA can be though of as a phyc safety tune-up.”
     - Round-robin; so, that everyone has space for their voice.
+    - Roman-vote / Post-it colors / silent voting on card followed by tally.
     - Silent voting, taking notes, w/ vote.
         - followed by tally.
     - It is okay for everyone to interpret metrics differently.